 For an extra touch, about half way through baking, brush the biscuit topping of your Biscuit Peach Cobbler with reserved peach juice and sprinkle with sugar.

 Look at this!
 Just look at it!
-Let the Biscuit Peach Cobbler stand before serving for the peach filling to thicken.
+Let the peach cobbler stand before serving for the peach filling to thicken.
 If you can wait.
-Hey, if you decide to go in hot, I’m all for it.
+Hey, if you decide to go in hot, I'm all for it.

 This peach cobbler (as they all are) is best served warm or at room temperature with my personal favorite, vanilla ice cream.